al6x/mongodb/readme.md

 db = connection.default_test
 db.drop

-# Collection shortcuts, access collection directly by typing it's name,
+# Collection shortcuts, access collection directly by typing its name,
 # instead of `db.collection('some_collection')`.
 db.some_collection